Reliability and Maintenance Programme Management

 Course Overview

 The course provides delegates with an insight in the development, approval and practical oversight of Aircraft Maintenance and Reliability Programmes.
 It highlights the significance of the interactions between design requirements, maintenance programme development, maintenance standards and inspection standards.
+The course includes an understanding of MSG 1 / 2/ 3.

 • This course is suitable for individuals working in, or with oversight of the continuing Airworthiness Management of all aircraft types.
 It is equally suitable for both commercial and non-commercial owners and operators.

-• National Aviation Authorities: In particular, staff members having duties and responsibilities in line with the scope of this course.
+• National Aviation Authorities: In particular, staff members having duties and responsibilities in line with the scope of this

+.
 This training course will include the following topics:

 • ICAO and EU regulations on Maintenance Programmes (MPs) and Reliability Programmes